-In order to troubleshoot issues with buying or selling your NFT, a support team member will need your "transaction hash" from a blockchain explorer.
+In order to troubleshoot issues with buying or selling your NFT, the OpenSea support team may request your "transaction hash" from a blockchain explorer.

 Transaction hashes are unique IDs recording each transaction on the blockchain; this includes NFT purchases, sales, and canceled orders.
 All gas fees paid will generate a transaction hash.

-The example below is for Etherscan, but other blockchain explorers work in a similar way.
+The example below is for Etherscan, but most other blockchain explorers work in a similar way.

 How do I find my transaction hash on Etherscan?